Police

 Penalties for serious crimes, such as murder, include the death penalty.

-Same-sex relationships are illegal.
+Same-sex relationships are illegal in Cameroon.
 Penalties for same-sex activity include both:

-The media has reported attacks and arrests targeting LGBTI people.
+The media has reported extra-judicial attacks and arrests targeting LGBTQIA+ people in Cameroon.

 More information: